 Due to my mixed background, I believe that anyone has the ability to master a foreign language, especially if starting at a very young age.
 In the playgroups with infants and toddlers, I use songs and rhymes based on the Total Physical Response method to allow them to familiarise themselves with the new language in a fun and effortless way.

 In my spare time, I like reading, listening to music and going out with friends, spotting new places in London and eating Neapolitan Pizza.

-If you are an experienced language teacher and you are based in Balham (or surrounding areas), feel free to submit a spontaneous application.
-Please, don't forget to include a cover letter and to tell us why you would like to join the Ambarabà team.
+If you are a language teacher based in South London and you have experience working with children, feel free to submit a spontaneous application.
+Please, don't forget to include a cover letter to tell us why you would like to join the Ambarabà team